Axkaban/WholeWhaleTest/README.md

-# Whole WHale's Full Stack Developer Whaler Test Project
+# Whole Whale's Full Stack Developer Whaler Test Project

 ## Overview

 ##### Requirements:
-○ Use the sample data set of donors that we provide called MockDonorsData.csv ○ DynamoDB​ must be used as the backend data store and your server must be written in Node.js
+○ Use the sample data set of donors that we provide called MockDonorsData.csv

+○ DynamoDB​ must be used as the backend data store and your server must be written in Node.js

 ○ Your server must provide the following routes:

 ■ GET /index

 ● The homepage for your application.
 This page should look like the provided mockup.
 It will contain a button that should send an AJAX request to the /export​ endpoint on click.

 ■ POST /export

 ● A JSON API endpoint that returns a CSV file of donors from the sample data that match the provided OrganizationId.

 ● Request Body: ​ { organizationId: <String>}

 ### Before starting